ongas/hs-price-tracker/price_tracker_developer_guide.md

 **Seller URL and Lowest Price Extraction (CRITICAL REQUIREMENT):**
-- The seller URL for each product **must** be strictly and only extracted from the `seller_product_url` field of the lowest-priced offer in the first 10 offers in the offers list, as found in the hydration data.
+- The seller URL for each product **must** be strictly and only extracted from the `seller_product_url` field of the lowest-priced offer in the *current* offers list, as found in the hydration data.
+The 'current' offers are those visible on the product page before any 'See n more history offers' or similar expansion.
 No fallback or alternative logic is permitted.
-- The lowest price must be the minimum of the `price` (or `base_price`) fields among the first 10 offers.
+- The lowest price must be the minimum of the `price` (or `base_price`) fields among the *current* offers.
 Delivery cost, if present, should be included in the total price calculation if business logic requires it.
 - **Example (as of 2025-09-23):**
         - The current lowest price listed for the Motorola Moto G75 5G 256GB Grey with Buds is **$391** with **$13 delivery** (as of 2025-09-23).
         - The correct `seller_product_url` is: